kasik96/esp8266-vindriktning-particle-sensor-homekit/README.md

 <div align="center"><img src="./img/qrcode.svg" alt="pair_code" width="100"/></div>

 ESP8266 firmware, for IKEA VINDRIKTNING PM2.5 Air Quality sensor.
-The modification doesn't interfere with normal operation of the device in any way.
+The modification doesn't interfere with the normal operation of the device in any way.
 The ESP8266 just adds another data sink beside the colored LEDs.

-This Firmware is Frenkestein Monster between MQTT ESP8266 IKEA VINDRIKTNING Firmware from Hypfer and ESP8266 HomeKit implementation from Mixiaoxiao.
+This Firmware is Frankenstein Monster between MQTT ESP8266 IKEA VINDRIKTNING Firmware from Hypfer and ESP8266 HomeKit implementation from Mixiaoxiao.
-Its my first project in C for ESP8266, so dont expect any warranties.
-But it works on mine device.
+It's my first project in C for ESP8266, so don't expect any warranties.
+But it works on my device.
 I am not liable for any damage to your devices.
 If you use this firmware, it's your own risk.

 ![welcome_picture](./img/IMG_0499.jpg)